nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

 2. Save you work and click on the **Designer** button.
 3. In the Layout tab, navigate to **Workflows**&nbsp;> **SalesProposalWorkflow** and click on **Juridical Advice**.

   A page with the Juridical Advice task layout is displayed.
-If there is no layout, click on the **Customize** button.
+If there is no layout, click on the **Configure** button.
 4. Delete the properties displayed in the layout using the delete icon once an element is selected.
 5. Add the **juridical_comment** field the same way you did with the **Technical validation** node, setting the property as required.
 ![]({{file name='vd_wf_technical_validation_layout6.png'}} ?w=300,border=true)